-Mount Nebo is the mountain where Moses was allowed to see the Holy Land… and not allowed to enter it.
+Also en route from the capital to Petra is Mount Nebo, the mountain from which Moses was allowed to see the Holy Land… and not allowed to enter it.
 Nowadays the mountain is a memorial site.
 Here you will find the “Church of Moses”, built by the first Christians and displaying a large number of beautiful mosaics.
 Ever since the first days of Christianity this mountain has been a holy place and a pilgrimage destination.
 Like Moses, you can have a great view over Jordan, the Dead Sea and Israel.
 When the weather is clear, you should even be able to see Jerusalem, which is about 60 kilometers away.

 The trip to Petra was flawless and I thank you.